medizininformatik-initiative/Projectathon6-miracum1/README.md

 ## Changelog Step2

+#### Jan 27, 2023
+_MII Projektathon Weekly-Sprechstunde:_ WE-STORM Step2 Update Darstellung.

+The branch [blaze_update](https://github.com/medizininformatik-initiative/Projectathon6-miracum1/tree/blaze_update) has also been updated with `step2` scripts.

+Currently, _UKH_ and _UKJ_ successfully ran the scripts in their current forms.

+_Minor:_ Link to DockerHub, the number of model objects in the `results` folder is coming soon.

+#### Jan 26, 2023
+GitHub Issue [#11](https://github.com/medizininformatik-initiative/Projectathon6-miracum1/issues/11) regarding missing support vectors in SVM fit is fixed.

+__TL;DR Explanation__
+This issue originated from the hardcoded import time range of `2015-01-01 to 2021-12-31`, which might not neccessarily be available at all sites, resulting in (potentially years of) 0 values in the target vector (count).
+Hence, no decision boundary could be found.
+Additionally, `try() | tryCatch()` wrappers have been added to assure that the script runs even if certain model fits would fail.
+Thanks for raising and helping to solve the issue [@pdi-uk](https://github.com/pdi-uk).

+#### Jan 25, 2023
+GitHub Issue [#10](https://github.com/medizininformatik-initiative/Projectathon6-miracum1/issues/10) regarding package dependency is now fixed.

+#### Jan 23, 2023
+GitHub Issue [#9](https://github.com/medizininformatik-initiative/Projectathon6-miracum1/issues/9) regarding `predict.glm(..., type = "response")` is now fixed.
+Thanks for raising the issue [@KutSaleh](https://github.com/KutSaleh).

 #### Jan 13, 2023
 _Major Update:_ Analyses Skripts for Step 2 including statistical (baseline) and machine learning models.